hapalacios/hapalacios/README.md

 😄 I am a motivated Software Developer and Computer Engineer with +4 years of experience in full-stack development, and 18+ years of experience in other roles as IT Manager, infrastructure project coordinator, among others.
 Also, a developer in the early 2010s stacks like visual basic, .Net + Sql Server + Crystal reports, among others

-Side note, I enjoy a lot leading teams, and helping onboarding and training new engineers
+I am also a team player, and I enjoy a lot leading teams, and helping onboarding and training new engineers

 ## 💻 Tech Stack